Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Footwear holds a surprising number of secrets.
 You can learn where someone has recently visited by examining the wear and the dirt that has accumulated on their shoes.
 Your experience in repairing shoes makes it easier for you to identify where damage might come from.

 **Maintain Shoes**
-As part of a long rest, you can repair your companions' shoes.
+As part of a Long Rest, you can repair your companions' shoes.
 For the next 24 hours, up to six creatures of your choice who wear shoes you worked on can travel up to 10 hours a day without making :d20-save: **Saving Throws** to avoid exhaustion.

 **Craft Hidden Compartment**
 With 8 hours of work, you can add a hidden compartment to a pair of shoes.
 The compartment can hold an object up to 3 inches long and 1 inch wide and deep.
 You make an Intelligence check using your tool Proficiency to determine the Intelligence (Investigation) check DC needed to find the compartment.